 Our lab has diverse interests in avian evolution.
 A common theme is how life history influences evolutionary dynamics — including the process of speciation, the evolution of geographic range, and the adaptation of birds to global climate change.
 Our research is field-, lab- and specimen-based, both leveraging and contributing to the scientific capacity of museum research collections.

 Migratory birds move rapidly across large areas of the earth, suggesting that they have high capacity for dispersal throughout their ranges.
-Such movement could dampen speciation.
-Yet, migratory birds are under strong selection to return each spring to familiar breeding sites, which could constrain gene flow and lead to population divergence.
+Yet, migratory birds are under strong selection to return each spring to familiar breeding sites, which could constrain gene flow and lead to population isolation.
 The relationship between seasonal migration and dispersal remains poorly understood.
-We are conducting a comparative population genomic analysis of migratory birds of the boreal forest of North America to test how migration and gene flow are related, and how these movements influence population genetic differentiation and ultimately speciation.
+We are conducting a comparative population genomic analysis of migratory birds to test how migration, dispersal and gene flow are related, and how these movements influence population connectivity and genetic differentiation.

 Magnetoreception and the evolution of migration